microsoft/vscode-docs/docs/azure/mongodb.md

 ---
 # Working with MongoDB

 Visual Studio Code has great support for working with [MongoDB](https://www.mongodb.com/what-is-mongodb) databases.
-Through the [Azure CosmosDB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) extension, you can create, manage and query MongoDB databases.
+Through the [Azure CosmosDB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) extension, you can create, manage and query MongoDB databases from within VS Code.

 ## Install the Cosmos DB extension